-What To Watch For In Impeachment Hearing With Fiona Hill, David Holmes
+WATCH: Hill Denounces 'Fictional Narrative' About Ukraine, Holmes Details Trump Call

 Get Caught Up

 It's the last day of public hearings this week.
 Today's witnesses are a Russia expert and a foreign service officer who overheard a phone call in which President Trump asked about the "investigations" he wanted Ukraine to pursue.
+Watch live here.

+- In her opening statement, Hill says criticizes lawmakers who believe "a fictional narrative" that Russia did not interfere in the 2016 election but Ukraine did.

+- In his opening statement, Holmes said heard President Trump ask U.S. Ambassador to the EU Gordon Sondland "So, he's gonna do the investigation?' referring to Ukraine's president.

-- Catch up on yesterday's watershed testimony from Gordon Sondland
+- Catch up on yesterday's watershed testimony from Gordon Sondland.

-House Democrats are set to close their second week of public impeachment hearings Thursday with testimony from two witnesses expected to detail events inside the White House and a key conversation involving President Trump.
+House Democrats are closing their second week of public impeachment hearings Thursday with testimony from two witnesses expected to detail events inside the White House and a key conversation involving President Trump.

-Scheduled to appear are Fiona Hill, the well-known Russia expert who served until this summer as a top director on the National Security Council; and foreign service officer David Holmes, the political counselor at the U.S. Embassy in Kyiv.
+Appearing are Fiona Hill, the well-known Russia expert who served until this summer as a top director on the National Security Council; and foreign service officer David Holmes, the political counselor at the U.S. Embassy in Kyiv.

-The hearing is scheduled to convene at 9 a.m.
-ET and will appear live here.

-Dr. Hill
+Fiona Hill

+Hill said that President Putin and the Russian security services "operate like a Super PAC.
+They deploy millions of dollars to weaponize our own political opposition research and false narratives."

+She added, "When we are consumed by partisan rancor, we cannot combat these external forces as they seek to divide us against each another, degrade our institutions, and destroy the faith of the American people in our democracy."

-Hill is expected to tell lawmakers about the concerns she had with the merits of the Ukraine affair, in which Trump sought concessions from Ukraine's president in exchange for engagement and continued financial assistance that had been authorized by Congress.
+Hill is telling lawmakers about the concerns she had about Trump's efforts to seek concessions from Ukraine's president in exchange for engagement and continued financial assistance that had been authorized by Congress.

 The U.S. had been sending aid to Ukraine since it was invaded by Russia in 2014 to help its military against Russian and Russian-backed forces still operating in the east.